GuptaDiva/RescueVision/README.md

    ![Accident detection model in motion](images and videos/accident ai main.mp4)

 3. **Blood Detection Model**: A CNN-based model that analyzes video frames to detect blood, distinguishing it from other red objects.

 ![presence of blood in accident](https://github.com/user-attachments/assets/05222ab7-22a9-4304-b582-9488bb9a9e96)

+Presence of blood in accident

 ![presence of blood correctly identified](https://github.com/user-attachments/assets/ed4b5d43-03b2-4769-b689-8a5204ba5280)

+Presence of blood correctly identified

 ![red object](https://github.com/user-attachments/assets/3c68bdea-6494-4c3f-83dc-a897d837639f)

+Red object

 ![object is not confused with blood](https://github.com/user-attachments/assets/11edcebd-81be-4453-9efb-aed94eeba487)

+Object is not confused with blood